FROM THE ARCHIVES | ORIGINALLY PUBLISHED ON JUNE 25, 2018

 At this point my stepfather had handed me the wooden rifle, and the moment that gold duct tape hit my hands my muscle memory kicked in.
 And right there in the middle of my living room I started twirling it.
 With ease.
 Just around and around and around in my right hand.
 Twirl, twirl, twirl, twirl, twirl.

-“Leta,” I tried to say as the rifle spun in circles.
-“This isn’t a real—”
+“Leta,” I said as the rifle spun in circles.
+“This isn’t a real weapon.”

-My mother and I exchanged glances very quickly to acknowledge that we were going to be unable to calm her down or reason with her and… remember those fine, delicate lines I was talking about… yeah.
 I sort of stopped twirling the rifle right then and hooked it under my arm, aimed it at the window and very quietly, in a mouse-like tone, muttered, “Pew.
 Pew.
-Pew-pew.”
+Pew pew.”

-As I had hoped, my exaggerated, squeaky voice diffused the situation, and her flailing arms found their way to her hips where she perched them in flagrant judgment.
+As I had hoped, my dulcet and soothing voice diffused the situation, and her flailing arms found their way to her hips where she perched them in flagrant judgment.
 “You are all horrible people!” she said through a deep sigh that ended in a note of laughter.
 “Whatever that thing is, it’s weird.
-Just… weird.
-I don’t even WANT to know.”
+I don’t even want to know.”

 And you know what?
-IT IS.
+It is.
+It’s weird.
 Holy shit, you guys.
 I can remember the entire routine from that 1989 Christmas Parade where we won first place and beat out all the other middle school marching bands.
 And to try to show Leta what a rifle squad looks like and the tricks we all had to learn I looked up some old YouTube videos, and oh my god.
-This is some fucked up, creepy shit.
-Weird.
-Just… weird.
+This is some fucked up shit.
+It’s weird.
 Like, let’s gather up these impressionable young women, stick them in front of the entire marching band and have them reenact military drills as if they are actually going to war.
-With what isn’t technically a gun, but it looks like a gun, and YAY, GUNS.
+With what isn’t technically a gun, but it looks like a gun.
+And YAY, GUNS.